AvijitGhosh82/sheldonchatbot/Readme.md

 FB_ACCESS_TOKEN = Facebook app access token <br>
 PAGE_ACCESS_TOKEN = The page access token of your facebook page <br>
 VERIFY_TOKEN = The verification token made while making a webhook

+*Sheldonisms* is participating in Kharagpur Winter of Code 2016.
+Join this [Facebook group](https://www.facebook.com/groups/1125067874207040/?fref=nf) to ask doubts and discuss.